Recognizing Mold Sickness Symptoms: Key Signs of Mold Exposure

 1. Sneezing and Runny Nose

-Sneezing and a stuffy nose can be symptoms of the presence of mold.
+Sneezing and a stuffy nose can be symptoms of mold exposure.
 This could be the result of a basic immune response to the mold spores or “allergic fungal sinusitis,” an inflammatory reaction to fungus in the sinuses.
 In individuals with mold allergies, exposure to mold spores can trigger these symptoms, indicating the need for proper mold remediation to alleviate the health effects and improve indoor air quality.
 Additionally, persistent or severe symptoms should prompt a consultation with a healthcare professional for a proper diagnosis and treatment plan.

 2. Scratchy Eyes, Nose, or Throat